Candied Lemons are easily made at home on the stove and make beautiful toppings to cakes, pies, and more. You can also eat them plain!

 This post was originally published in April 2014 and was updated in August 2019 with new photos and slight recipe adjustments.

 - 2 lemons

 - 1 cup granulated sugar plus extra for coating, if desired

 - 1 cup water

-- Slice lemon in 1/8-inch thin round slices.
+- Slice lemons in 1/8-inch thin round slices and set aside.